As an Amazon Associate we earn from qualifying purchases.

 - Roasting or baking tray: This will be used to roast the vegetables.

-- Blender or food processor: This will be needed to break down the canned tomatoes and vegeables and mix them with the broth.
+- Blender or food processor: This will be needed to break down the canned tomatoes and vegetables and mix them with the broth.

 - Medium pot (optional): Yes, you read that right.
-A pot is optional because you don’t actually need to heat this recipe if you don’t want to!
+A pot, or a rondeau pan is optional because you don’t actually need to heat this recipe if you don’t want to!

 - Smoke gun (optional): I highly recommended using a smoke gun if you want that deep complex flavor that will really bring out the roasted traits of the soup.